lgoodridge/django-uniauth/README.md

 `django-uniauth` is an app for allowing authentication through services commonly used by universities, such as [CAS](https://www.apereo.org/projects/cas), while also permitting custom authentication schemes.
 This approach allows developers to leverage the user data contained within university databases, without strictly tethering themselves to those services.
 It also allows educational software to have a drop-in authentication solution utilizing the single-sign-on mechanisms of universities, typically CAS, to avoid requiring students to create an additional username or password.

 The app was designed to replace key features of the built-in `django.contrib.auth` package.
-Developers may simply replace the appropriate backends and URLs and let UniAuth handle authentication entirely if they wish.
+Developers may simply replace the appropriate backends and URLs and let Uniauth handle authentication entirely if they wish.
 However, the app is also fully customizable, and components may be swapped with compatible replacements if desired.

 <p align="center">
   <img src="https://s3.amazonaws.com/uniauth/documentation/Login+Page.png" />